Welcome to the Baltimore Immigration Court!

 Entering the Fallon Federal Building

-All persons entering the Fallon Federal Building are required to pass through a magnetometer, present a photo I.D, and wear a visitor's badge while in the building.
+All persons entering the Fallon Federal Building are required to pass through a magnetometer, and present a government issued photo I.D.
 The Immigration Court is located on the 4th floor.

 Frequently Asked Questions